 Qualified Dividend Income for Individuals.
 Ordinary income dividends reported by the Fund to shareholders as derived from qualified dividend income will be taxed in the hands of individuals and other noncorporate shareholders at the rates applicable to long-term capital gain.
-"Qualified dividend income" means dividends paid to a Fund (a) by domestic corporations, (b) by foreign corporations that are either (i) incorporated in a possession of the United States, or (ii) are eligible for benefits under certain income tax treaties with the United States that include an exchange of information program, or (c) with respect to stock of a foreign corporation that is readily tradable on an established securities market in the United States.
-Both a Fund and the investor must meet certain holding period requirements to qualify Fund dividends for this treatment.
-Specifically, a Fund must hold the stock for at least 61 days during the 121-day period beginning 60 days before the stock becomes ex-dividend.
-Similarly, investors must hold their Fund Shares for at least 61 days during the 121-day period beginning 60 days before a Fund distribution goes ex-dividend.
-Income derived from investments in derivatives, fixed-income securities, U.S. REITs, PFICs, and income received "in lieu of" dividends in a securities lending transaction generally is not eligible for treatment as qualified dividend income.
-If the qualifying dividend income received by a Fund is equal to or greater than 95% of the Fund 's gross income (exclusive of net capital gain) in any taxable year, all of the ordinary income dividends paid by the Fund will be qualifying dividend income.
+"Qualified dividend income" means dividends paid to the Fund (a) by domestic corporations, (b) by foreign corporations that are either (i) incorporated in a possession of the United States, or (ii) are eligible for benefits under certain income tax treaties with the United States that include an exchange of information program, or (c) with respect to stock of a foreign corporation that is readily tradable on an established securities market in the United States.
+Both the Fund and the investor must meet certain holding period requirements to qualify Fund dividends for this treatment.
+Specifically, the Fund must hold the stock for at least 61 days during the 121-day period beginning 60 days before the stock becomes ex-dividend.
+Similarly, investors must hold their Fund Shares for at least 61 days during the 121-day period beginning 60 days before the Fund beginning 60 days before the Fund distribution goes ex-dividend.
+Income derived from investments in derivatives, fixed-income securities, U.S. REITs, PFICs, and income received "in lieu of" dividends in a securities lending transaction generally is not eligible for treatment as qualified dividend income received by the Fund is equal to or greater than 95% of the Fund's gross income (exclusive of net capital gain) in any taxable year, all of the ordinary income dividends paid by the Fund will be qualifying dividend income.

 Dividends-Received Deduction for Corporations.
-For corporate shareholders, a portion of the dividends paid by a Fund may qualify for the 70% corporate dividends-received deduction.
-The portion of dividends paid by a Fund that so qualifies will be reported by the Fund to shareholders each year and cannot exceed the gross amount of dividends received by the Fund from domestic (U.S.) corporations.
-The availability of the dividends-received deduction is subject to certain holding period and debt financing restrictions that apply to both a Fund and the investor.
-Specifically, the amount that a Fund may report as eligible for the dividends-received deduction will be reduced or eliminated if the Shares on which the dividends earned by the Fund were debt-financed or held by the Fund for less than a minimum period of time, generally 46 days during a 91-day period beginning 45 days before the stock becomes ex-dividend.
-Similarly, if your Fund Shares are debt-financed or held by you for less than a 46-day period then the dividends-received deduction for Fund dividends on your Shares may also be reduced or eliminated.
-Even if reported as dividends eligible for the dividends (including any deducted portion) must be included in your alternative minimum taxable income calculation.
-Income derived by a Fund from investments in derivatives, fixedincome and foreign securities generally is not eligible for this treatment.
+For corporate shareholders, a portion of the dividends paid by the Fund that so qualifies will be reported by the Fund to shareholders each year and cannot exceed the gross amount of dividends received by the Fund from domestic (U.S.) corporations.
+The availability of the dividends-received deduction is subject to certain holding period and debt financing restrictions that apply to both the Fund and the investor.
+Specifically, the amount that the Fund may report as eligible for the dividends-received deduction will be reduced or eliminated if the Shares on which the dividends earned by the Fund were debt-financed or held by the Fund for less than a minimum period of time, generally 46 days during a 91-day period beginning 45 days before the stock becomes ex-dividend.
+Similarly, if your Fund Shares are debt-financed or held by you for less than a 46-day period then the dividends-received deduction, all dividends (including any deducted portion) must be included in your alternative minimum taxable income calculation.
+Income derived by the Fund from investments in derivatives, fixed-income and foreign securities generally is not eligible for this treatment.

 Realized but Undistributed Income and Gains, and Net Unrealized Appreciation of Portfolio Securities.
-At the time of your purchase of Shares, a Fund's net asset value may reflect undistributed income, undistributed capital gains, or net unrealized appreciation of portfolio securities held by the Fund.
+At the time of your purchase of Shares, the Fund's net asset value may reflect undistributed income, undistributed capital gains, or net unrealized appreciation of portfolio securities held by the Fund.
 A subsequent distribution to you of such amounts, although constituting a return of your investment, would be taxable, and would be taxed as ordinary income (some portion of which may be taxed as qualified dividend income), capital gains, or some combination of both, unless you are investing through a tax-deferred arrangement, such as a 401(k) plan or an individual retirement account.
-A Fund may be able to reduce the amount of such distributions from capital gains by utilizing its capital loss carryovers, if any.
+The Fund may be able to reduce the amount of such distributions from capital gains by utilizing its capital loss carryovers, if any.